Interlisp/Interlisp.github.io/content/en/project/status/_index.md

  - /medley/project/status/
 ---

+## Netstack.FM interviews Larry Masinter

+[Episode 17 of the Netstack.FM podcast](https://netstack.fm/#episode-17) (also [available on YouTube](https://www.youtube.com/watch?v=JZ7E0B68TRo)) featured an interview with Larry Masinter on Interlisp, the Xerox PARC environment, the history of the early web, and more.

 ## New Medley Primer

 In November of 2025 we published [Medley Interlisp for the Newcomer](https://primer.interlisp.org) by Abhik Hasnain, an introductory guide to Interlisp and the Medley environment.